sahilseth/RTCGA.data/README.md

-# Family of R packages containing TCGA data
+# The family of R packages containing TCGA data

 Make sure you have [rtools](http://cran.r-project.org/bin/windows/Rtools/) installed on your computer.